CheesePizzaCodes/openhydrotank/src/modbui/routines/README.txt

 each routine is responsible for modifying one single attribute of the model

 These scripts are only intended to run from the abaqus python interpreter , and as such, must run in python 2.7

+These scripts are only meant to be invoked by logics scripts